APEXTest/APEXTest_Repo/APEXTest/CATSTesting/Alert-Cases/Index.md

 # Alert Index

-Test files in this folder are all for alert test cases.
+Test files in this folder are all for alert test cases!